 Those conversations will help you and your team view setbacks or missteps as starting points for improvement, rather than the end of the road.

 While you're at it, remember to avoid pointing fingers and assigning blame – and make sure your team members avoid it too.
 This is all about improving, not instigating.

 Successful teams put safety first

-Psychological safety is powerful, but it's not something that one quick strategy or a single team meeting can instill.
+Psychological safety is powerful, but it's not something that one quick strategy or team meeting can instill.
 It takes conscious changes and repeated efforts to foster a psychologically safe work environment.